 Pedestrian Rights and Safety

-Did you know that a pedestrian is killed every 96 minutes from a traffic related accident?
-That equates to over 5,000 deaths per year!
+Pedestrian safety is just as important as motor vehicle safety.
+According to the CDC, 5,977 pedestrians were killed in traffic crashes in the United States in 2017.
+That’s about one death every 88 minutes.
 In Alabama, vehicles must yield the right-of-way to pedestrians within a crosswalk that are in the same half of the roadway as the vehicle, or when a pedestrian is approaching closely enough from the opposite side of the roadway to constitute a danger.
 Also, if a traffic control device such as “Walk”/ “Don’t Walk” sign is in operation, pedestrians may only cross between two adjacent intersections in a marked crosswalk, and may only cross an intersection diagonally if authorized by a traffic control device.